+Lisa de Saxe Zerden, MSW PhD

-Evi Taylor, MSW PhD Associate Dean for MSW Education
+Senior Associate Dean for MSW Education

 Safety at UNC-Chapel Hill and the School of Social Work

 Safety is of the utmost priority at the University of North Carolina at Chapel Hill (UNC) and within the School of Social Work, specifically.
 UNC is committed to making our campus as safe as possible and are always striving to improve campus safety.